An overview of the Australian cancer care funding system

-Healthcare services in Australia are funded through a mix of public funding (from governments) and private health insurance, non-government organisations and direct patient contributions.
-Most services in the cancer pathway, including primary care, screening services, hospitals, rehabilitation, allied health and palliative care, are available in either the public or private sector, with varying implications for who pays for a person’s care.
-Australian doctors can choose to practice exclusively in either the public or private sector or work across both and set the price for the services they provide.
-Doctors working in the private sector can arrange with private health insurers to provide services to their clients at a fee that is paid in full by the insurer (no-gap arrangement) or a fee that is consistent and transparent to all clients (known-gap) for that service.
+Healthcare services in Australia are funded through a mix of public (government) funding, private health insurance, non-government organisations and out-of-pocket costs paid by individuals.
+Most health care services in the cancer pathway, including primary care, screening, specialist services, rehabilitation, allied health and palliative care, are accessible in the public or private sector.
+Australian doctors can practice exclusively in the public or private sector or across both, and determine the fees for services they provide.
+In the private sector, doctors can bill the health insurers directly for their fees in full (no-gap arrangement) or charge a fee that is consistent and transparent to all clients (known-gap) for that service.

 Medicare

-One pillar of Australia’s universal healthcare system is Medicare, which is a national scheme providing Australians with free or subsidised medical services.
-Through the Medicare Benefits Schedule (MBS), a rebate is paid towards the cost of approved medical services such as visits to the general practitioner or medical specialist.
-Some public services ‘bulk bill’, meaning they charge the exact Medicare schedule rebate amount, leaving the patient with no out-of-pocket costs for the medical service.
-However, for other services, Medicare will pay either 75% of the Medicare rebate towards a privately delivered service or 85% for publicly delivered services, which results in a ‘gap payment’ or out-of-pocket cost paid by the patient.
-This is the difference between the service provider’s fee and the Medicare rebate.
-Once direct patient contributions (gap-payments or out-of-pocket costs) accumulate to reach the MBS safety net threshold, Medicare pays a higher rebate, therefore reducing out-of-pocket costs for the remainder of the calendar year.
+One pillar of Australia’s universal healthcare system is Medicare, a national scheme providing free or subsidised medical services.
+Through the Medicare Benefits Schedule (MBS), rebates are paid towards the cost of approved medical services, such as GP or specialist appointments.
+Public sector healthcare services that ‘bulk bill’ charge a fee equal to the MBS rebate, resulting in no out-of-pocket costs for patients.
+In other instances, Medicare pays 75% of the MBS rebate for private sector or 85% for public sector services, resulting in a ‘gap payment’, which is an out-of-pocket cost the patient pays for the difference between the fee and rebate.
+Once a patient's contributions (gap payments or out-of-pocket costs) reach the MBS Safety Net threshold, Medicare pays a higher rebate to reduce their out-of-pocket costs for the remainder of the calendar year.

 Medicines

 The Pharmaceutical Benefits Scheme (PBS) provides government-subsidised medicines to Medicare-eligible patients.
-Patients pay a co-payment, either at a concessional rate or general rate, towards the cost of the subsidised price.
-Like the MBS, the PBS has a safety net to reduce the amount paid directly by someone (the gap or co-payment) once the safety net threshold has been reached.
-For both programs, the safety net resets at the start of the calendar year.
+Patients pay a co-payment, at a concessional rate or general rate, towards the subsidised cost.
+Like the MBS, the PBS Safety Net reduces the amount paid by patients (gap or co-payment) once a threshold is reached for a calendar year.

 Public hospitals

-The National Health Reform Agreement is an agreement between the Australian Government and state and territory governments through which the Australian Government contributes funds to states and territories to deliver public hospital services.
-This enables Medicare eligible people to receive a public hospital service free of charge.
+The National Health Reform Agreement between the Australian Government and state and territory governments sets how much funding they receive from the Commonwealth to deliver public hospital services.
+This enables Medicare-eligible individuals to receive public hospital services free of charge.

 Private health insurance